DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 );
 ```

-**monitorNetwork**: It tracks and notifies of any changes in network condition.
+**monitorNetwork**: It tracks and notifies of any changes in network condition a device sees.
 If for some reason the device is not on a network, then the status would be an empty address with the connection type **none**.

 ```javascript
 const networkStatusSubscription = NetworkMonitorService.monitorNetwork()